Taking over the finances from an elderly relative can be difficult, so here is some expert advice to help you navigate that delicate process.

 Looking out for scams means keeping tabs on your elder, especially if they’re doing any financial tasks online.

-“Monitor financial information and online usage,” urged Matt Dworetsky, president of Dworetsky Financial (@MDworetsky).
+“Monitor financial information and online usage,” urged Matt Dworetsky, president of Dworetsky Financial.
 “Depending on the situation, you should be involved in the financial management of your loved one.

 “As people age and lose the ability to manage their own finances, they become more vulnerable to fraud.
 Many seniors fall victim to expensive online scams.
 Talk with your loved one about the importance of working together in this area to make sure everyone is protected.”